A great friend and mentor to me once said, “Advanced web metrics is about doing the basics very well and applying it in a clever way.”

-And I wish I had thought of that phrase!
+And I wish I had thought of that phrase.
 It epitomises everything about my approach to Google Analytics and my books.
-I am a PhD scientist, though my aim is to simplify the process of gaining insights from your data.
+I am a PhD chemist by training, though my aim is to simplify the process of first collecting and then gaining insights from data.
 To date, I have written four books on the subject and sold over 100,000 copies worldwide.
 The last was Successful Analytics.

-– Gain Business Insights By Managing Google Analytics
+Gain Business Insights By Managing Google Analytics

-ISBN: 978-1910591000; 336 pages; Full colour; Paperback; Published January 2015
+ISBN: 978-1910591000; 336 pages; Full colour; Paperback; Published 2015

 As the title suggests, this book details how to be successful with Google Analytics in your organisation.
-Because there’s nothing worse than a great analysis of bad data, the book has a strong focus on Data Quality, and I detail the process of how to audit your Google Analytics data without looking at code.
+Because there’s nothing worse than a great analysis of bad data, the book has a strong focus on data quality, and I detail the process of how to audit your Google Analytics data without looking at code.
 With clean data coming in, the emphasis switches to building KPIs and dashboards, with a chapter dedicated to real-world case studies via story telling!

 - PDFs – read the Introduction or get the detailed version of the Table of Contents.

-This short video is from Rene Nijhuis who interviewed me at the iProspect offices.
-His question: “Why do you write books?”
+This short video is from an interview Rene Nijhuis did at the iProspect offices.
+This question is: Why do you write books?